eodms-sgdot/eodms-cli/README.md

-EODMS Command-line Interface
+EODMS Command-line Interface (EODMS-CLI)
 ============================

 ## Overview

-The **eodms_cli.py** script is used to search, order and download imagery from the EODMS using the REST API (RAPI) service.
+The **EODMS-CLI** script is used to search, order and download imagery from the EODMS using the REST API (RAPI) service.

 ## Requirements

 ### Python

-The eodms_cli.py was designed using **Python 3.7** however it has been tested successfully in Python 3.6.10.
+The EODMS-CLI was designed using **Python 3.7** however it has been tested successfully in Python 3.6.10.
 Using a version prior to Python 3.6 is not recommended as the script will not work properly.

 ### Python Packages